auggie-lahey/liberton/permacultureCommunity.md

   10. We are creating a society benefiting its members but also serving as an example of social organization applicable to the rest of the world.
   11. We are publicizing this lifestyle in order to serve as an example of social organization applicable to the rest of the world, and we promote the formation and growth of similar communities.

-## The definition and purposes shall be implemented by:
+###  1.3. <a name='Thedefinitionandpurposesshallbeimplementedby:'></a>The definition and purposes shall be implemented by:
   1. The use of experimentation to discover and encourage the desirable behaviors for the group&#39;s members and its government.
   2. A system of internal economics that, so far as is feasible, makes material benefits of the community available to all members according to their share.
   3. A general practice respecting the liberty of each individual member to as great an extent as is consistent with the well-being of the community and the laws of the government in whose jurisdiction it resides.
   4. An emphasis on promoting cooperation rather than competition among the members. (hmm?)
   5. A dedication to a non-violent, non-exploitative way of life for all human beings, and specifically an insistence on non-involvement of members in actions contrary to this policy.

-### In no event shall the resources or facilities of this community be used to further in any manner any project, activity, or purpose of any group or individual that is inconsistent with the purposes of this community as set forth in the Articles of Incorporation and these Bylaws.
+In no event shall the resources or facilities of this community be used to further in any manner any project, activity, or purpose of any group or individual that is inconsistent with the purposes of this community as set forth in the Articles of Incorporation and these Bylaws.

-# Membership
+##  2. <a name='Membership'></a>Membership
-## CLASSES OF MEMBERS
+###  2.1. <a name='CLASSESOFMEMBERS'></a>CLASSES OF MEMBERS
-### There are three classes of members in the community; full members, provisional members and child members.
+There are three classes of members in the community; full members, provisional members and child members:
 * A full member is a person who has been accepted as such according to the conditions of Article Two, Paragraph 2A.
     * Each full member is entitled to an equal vote on issues of override, impeachment, and Bylaws amendments.
     * To pay SOME AMOUNT.